daneroo/ai-garden/langchain-js-local-ollama/slides/slides.md

 ### Future Work

 - Lot's of refactoring **;-)**
-- JSON OutputParser can be made mode robust
+- JSON OutputParser can be made more robust
 - Disk caching (refinements)
 - Extend to other aspects of long-form text
   - Locations